mohit23x/BeatSync-Youtube-music-player/README.md

 # Finally
 I want to thank the devlopers of this beautiful pafy and vlc libraries which made my task quite easy to achieve.
-This music player works fine with the basic tasks but there are some features yet to be added in it.
+<br>This music player works fine with the basic tasks but there are some features yet to be added in it.
 Any Help would be much appericiated.